absmach/magistrala-docs/docs/blogs/oauth.md

 ## Conclusion

-In conclusion, the successful integration of OAuth2.0 with Magistrala represents a significant milestone in enhancing the security and functionality of our platform.
-By leveraging OAuth2.0, we enable seamless authentication and authorization processes, empowering users to securely access Magistrala services with their preferred OAuth2.0 provider.
-With OAuth2.0, users can grant access to their protected resources hosted on Magistrala, facilitating secure interactions between third-party applications and Magistrala services.
+In conclusion, the successful integration of OAuth2.0 with SuperMQ represents a significant milestone in enhancing the security and functionality of our platform.
+By leveraging OAuth2.0, we enable seamless authentication and authorization processes, empowering users to securely access SuperMQ services with their preferred OAuth2.0 provider.
+With OAuth2.0, users can grant access to their protected resources hosted on SuperMQ, facilitating secure interactions between third-party applications and SuperMQ services.
 Through the OAuth2.0 authorization code flow, users can obtain access and refresh tokens, ensuring secure and authenticated API requests.

 Moving forward, we are dedicated to expanding our OAuth2.0 integration by adding support for additional providers and implementing new features to enrich the user experience.
-This integration not only enhances the security and usability of Magistrala but also lays the foundation for future innovations and integrations.
-We are excited about the opportunities that OAuth2.0 integration brings and look forward to the continued evolution of Magistrala.
+This integration not only enhances the security and usability of SuperMQ but also lays the foundation for future innovations and integrations.
+We are excited about the opportunities that OAuth2.0 integration brings and look forward to the continued evolution of SuperMQ.